omkarmoghe/lab_coat/README.md

 |`publish!`|This is not _technically_ required, but `Experiments` are not useful unless you can analyze the results.
 Override this method to record the `Result` however you wish.|

 > [!IMPORTANT]
-> The `#run!` method accepts arbitrary arguments and forwards them to `enabled?`, `control`, and `candidate` in case you need to provide data at runtime.
-This means the [arity](https://en.wikipedia.org/wiki/Arity) of the three methods needs to be the same.
-This is enforced by `LabCoat` at runtime.
+> The `#run!` method accepts arbitrary key word arguments and stores them in an instance variable called `@context` in case you need to provide data at runtime.
+You can access the runtime context via `@context` or `context`.
+The runtime context **is reset** after each run.

 #### Additional methods